I7-Examples/When-in-Rome-2/docs/source.txt

 Dining is an action applying to nothing.

-Before a meaty creature trying dining when the person cannot see the player:
+Before a meaty creature trying dining when the person asked cannot see the player:
 	if the person asked is in an adjacent room and the person asked can see a door (called the appropriate exit): try the person asked trying entering the appropriate exit instead.